RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 kubectl taint nodes n3 db=rec:NoSchedule
 ```

-This will disable the ability to schedule any pods onto the nodes unless they
-can tolerate the taint `db=rec`.
+This prevents any pods from being scheduled onto the nodes unless the pods can tolerate the taint `db=rec`.

-The toleration for this taint can then be added to the cluster
+You can then add the toleration for this taint to the cluster specification:
-specification:

 ```yaml
 apiVersion: app.redislabs.com/v1